nuts-foundation/nuts-node/docs/pages/development/2-releasing.rst

 (Taken from `semver.org<https://semver.org/`_)

+    Note: "API" is a broad term, it covers every interface interacted with by applications or other nodes (including Nuts network protocols).

 Aside from the Nuts Node itself, the projects below need to be released.
 They follow the major version from the Nuts Node, but minor and patch versions may differ.